10 Rome's best monuments

 This building dates back to the 2nd century AD and is one of the greatest works of Roman architecture.
 The most outstanding features of the Pantheon of Agrippa are the precision and harmony of its construction and the central oculus of the dome through which the sunlight penetrates, giving the temple a unique atmosphere.

-This monument is well worth a visit at any time of the year but I recommend you visit it especially on June 21st (during the summer solstice) to see the sunlight pass through the oculus perpendicularly or on Pentecost Sunday when after the 10:30 AM mass a shower of red petals is thrown through the oculus in memory of the descent of the Holy Spirit on the apostles.
+This monument is well worth a visit at any time of the year but I recommend a guided visit especially on June 21st (during the summer solstice) to see the sunlight pass through the oculus perpendicularly or on Pentecost Sunday when after the 10:30 AM mass a shower of red petals is thrown through the oculus in memory of the descent of the Holy Spirit on the apostles.
 It is a beautiful spectacle!

 Besides being a church, the Pantheon of Agrippa is also a royal pantheon as it contains the tombs of Vittorio Emanuele II, Umberto I and Margherita of Savoy and even the tomb of the Renaissance painter Raphael.

-• Address: Piazza della Rotonda.
+- Address: Piazza della Rotonda.

-• How to get there: By metro, line A, Barberini station.
+- How to get there: By metro, line A, Barberini station.

 6. The Basilica of St. John Lateran